edsilv/C-O-L-A-B.github.io/README.md

 ## Build

+On the 'assemble' branch run:

+`grunt:build`

-Run grunt:build to assemble the site and copy assets into /dist.
+to assemble the site and copy assets into /dist.

 ## Deploy to Github Site

-On the 'assemble' branch use:
+On the 'assemble' branch run:

-`git subtree push --prefix dist origin master`
+`grunt deploy`

-to push only /dist dir contents (https://gist.github.com/cobyism/4730490)
+to push only /dist dir contents to master (https://gist.github.com/cobyism/4730490)